Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Background

 The KH time-averaged potential, whose general expression was given in Eq.~\eqref{eq:fourierterm}, is computed by numerical integration for the specific atomic potential in Eq.~\eqref{eq:potential}.
 This potential is shown in both panels in Fig.~\ref{fig:1} (red dashed line).
 As expected, the KH time-averaged potential is dichotomous, with wells centered at $x+\pm \alpha_0$, where $\alpha_0=\varepsilon_0/\omega^2$ is the amplitude of the electron quiver motion.
 The eigenfunctions and eigenenergies of the KH time-averaged potential are obtained by numerically solving the time-independent Schr\"odinger equation Eq.~\eqref{eq:KHeigenstates} using a discretization method as described in Ref.~ \cite{javanainen1988numerical} imposing the wave function vanishes at the edges of the grid.
 For the chosen potential and field parameters there are only two eigenstates of the KH time-averaged potential.
 This agrees with the results presented in Ref.~\cite{vivirito1995adiabatic} showing how short-range potentials support few eigenstates of the KH potential.

-In Fig.~\ref{fig:1}, panels a) and b), we plot the probability density of the ground $|\phi^{KH}_0(x)|^2$ and first excited KH eigenstates $|\phi^{KH}_{1}(x)|^2$ (blue solid line), respectively.
+In Fig.~\ref{fig:1}, panels (a) and (b), we plot the probability density of the ground $|\phi^{KH}_0(x)|^2$ and first excited KH eigenstates $|\phi^{KH}_{1}(x)|^2$ (blue solid line), respectively.
 The ground state wave function is even and has a maximum located at $x=0$, while the first excited state wave function is odd and has extrema located at the wells of the time-averaged KH potential.
 The associated eigenenergies are $E^{KH}_0=-0.01098 \rm \ a.u $ and $E^{KH}_1=-0.00282 \rm \ a.u $, and are above the maximum energy of the central KH potential barrier, which is $E_{\mathrm{sep}}=-0.0115 \rm \ a.u $.
 The KH potential minima are located at approximately $\pm\alpha_0=\pm10.23$ a.u.
+The parities of these eigenstates and the shapes associated with the corresponding probability densities resemble those observed in a diatomic molecule.
+The ground KH eigenstate has even parity and the associated probability density is mainly localized at the midpoint between both wells, while the excited KH eigenstate has odd parity, with the corresponding probability density peaked at the wells.

 We model the full quantum dynamics by solving the TDSE given in Eq.~\eqref{eq:tdse} in the lab frame.
 The equations are solved using the split operator method in a grid from $x\in [-1500:1500] \rm \ a.u$ .
 An absorbing potential is applied in the region outside $x\in [-600:600] \rm \ a.u$ to avoid reflections at the edges of the grid.
 Additionally, we will perform computations for the KH time-averaged Hamiltonian \eqref{eq:Kh average}, which is intrinsically in the KH frame.
 The same grid and absorbing boundary conditions as for the full TDSE solution, in which the Hamiltonian is not approximated, are used in this calculation.
 Our region of interest spans from $-60 \mathrm{a.u.}\leq x\leq 60 \mathrm{a.u.}$, which is around six times the electron excursion amplitude.